 Used widely as a natural remedy to treat everything from indigestion to allergies, pineapple is not only brimming with this enzyme, but also vitamin C, vitamin B1, potassium, manganese and phytonutrients.
 While pineapple has many benefits, the real secret to its healing powers is definitely bromelain.

+What is bromelain used to treat?
 In the medical world, this fascinating compound has traditionally been used as a potent anti-inflammatory and anti-swelling agent.
-Additionally, recent studies have showed us that it stops lung metastasis in its tracks, which suggests that bromelain can be used to treat a wide variety of diseases.
+Research have also shown that it has fibrinolytic, antiedematous and antithrombotic properties, meaning it helps prevent blood clots, edema and swelling.
+(2) In the past, this enzyme was also used as a meat tenderizer, reason being it helps to soothe and relax tense, inflamed muscles and connective tissue.
+Additionally, recent studies have found evidence that this enzyme stops lung metastasis in its tracks, which suggests that bromelain can be used to treat a wide variety of diseases, potentially including cancer.

-- ACL tears
+- Connective tissue injuries, such as ACL tears

-- Arthritis and joint pain
+- Arthritis, joint pain and osteoarthritis

 - Autoimmune diseases

 - Sinus infections, such as bronchitis and sinusitis